nicoespeon/understandlegacycode.com/content/blog/refactoring-rule-of-three/index.md

 If your abstraction is bad, you'll have to bend its implementation with [boolean parameters](../what-is-wrong-with-boolean-parameters) and `if` statements to cover new use cases.
 That's a hint, a warning that you're not going in the right direction.

 It's also fine if you don't find the abstraction already.
-You can still refactor it later, when you have more context.
+You can still refactor it later when you have more context.
 Just wait for it!